Fiji entry requirements for Malaysia passport holders

 Hotel booking or invitation letter

-Carry a printed hotel confirmation or a letter from your host in Fiji.
-Officers rarely ask for it, but having it avoids delays at the counter.
+Carry a printed copy of your hotel reservation or a letter from your host in Fiji.
+Immigration may ask for it at the counter, especially if you're arriving without a pre-booked tour.

 Recommended